oafbot/atomix/readme.md

     H = port.in('Salutations.Hola');

-    /* chaining imports for readability. */
+    /* imports statements can be chained for readability. */ Atomix
-    Atomix
     .from('Space') .import('Class1') .as('c3')
     .from('Space') .import('Class2') .as('c4')